 Lion’s mane is a powerhouse fungus that packs a slew of health benefits.
 Do the medicinal claims about Hericium erinaceus really live up to the hype?
 After extensive research, we're proud to say that they do, indeed.

 Want to learn more about this amazing fungus?
 Check out our in-depth guide to lion’s mane mushrooms.

 Health Benefits of Lion’s Mane—A Look at Lion’s Mane Studies

-While the research on lion's mane mushroom benefits is in its infancy, the studies published on the topic are promising.
-This fungus is among the healthiest mushrooms you can consume to maintain your health and prevent illnesses.
+While the research on the many potential health benefits of lion's mane is in its infancy, the studies published on the topic are promising.
+This mushroom species is among the healthiest mushrooms you can consume to maintain your health and prevent illnesses.